Ladybugs (film): Plot

-The Ladybugs trail 3-0 in the first half.
-At halftime, Matthew reveals his true identity to Kimberly and the rest of his teammates.
-His honesty fires the team up and with Chester's encouragement, Kimberly scores the winning goal on a penalty kick.
+They decide they can't use Martha anymore if they want a chance at Bess forgiving Chester.
+Matthew hears that Kimberly's dad forced her to stay home, so he goes to her house to show her that he is Martha and bring her to the game.
+Chester informs the Ladybugs they will be playing without Martha.
+They are disappointed, and trail 3–0 in the first half as a result.
+At halftime, Matthew reveals his true identity to the rest of his teammates.
+His honesty fires the team up and they bounce back.
+Kimberly scores the winning goal on a penalty kick and the team celebrates.

 As the Ladybugs win the championship, Chester gets his promotion.
-Bess and Chester get married while Matthew and Kimberly begin dating.
-Chester is now managing the company's girls softball team, where the entire team are boys dressed as girls.
-After his boss congratulates him on his success, Chester says to the audience, "I finally got some respect!"
+Bess and Chester get married, while Matthew and Kimberly begin dating.
+Chester is now managing the company's girls' softball team, where the entire team are boys in wigs to impress his boss who thought the cheating was innovative.
+After his boss congratulates him on his career and marriage, Chester says to the audience, "I finally got some respect!"